John Willock Noble

-John Willock Noble (October 26, 1831 – March 22, 1912) was a U.S. lawyer and brevet brigadier general in the Civil War.
+John Willock Noble (October 26, 1831 – March 22, 1912) was an American lawyer and brevet brigadier general in the Civil War.
 He served as the Secretary of the Interior between 1889 and 1893.

 Early life and education

 He was born in Lancaster, Ohio on October 26, 1831.
 Early on he studied in Cincinnati and Columbus, then attended Miami University and Yale.
 In 1851, he graduated from Yale University with honors.
 He then studied law at Columbus and Cincinnati.

 Career

 Law and Civil War

 After he graduated from Yale, he went to study law.
 He first studied law in the office of his brother and that who Attorney General Henry Stanberry.
 Noble settled in St. Louis in 1855, and the next year moved to Keokuk, Iowa to look for better prospects n the practice of his profession.
 There he took a prominent part in politics.
 At the outbreak of the Civil War, he was city attorney for Keokuk, which position he had assumed in 1859.

 After the outbreak of the American Civil War Noble was commissioned as a lieutenant in the 3rd Iowa Cavalry Regiment in September 1861.
 He rose through the ranks and became the regiment's commander with the rank of colonel in June 1864.
 At the war's end he received a brevet (honorary promotion) to brigadier general and was mustered out of service in August 1865.